stupidusername/Uma/README.md

 - PyPI packages listed on `requirements.txt`
     - `django-debug-toolbar` is only needed if you enable debug mode
     - `psycopg2` is only needed if you are using PostgreSQL
+    - `pytest-asyncio` and `pytest-django` are only needed if you want to run the WebSocket tests
 - A RDMS supported by Django (tested on PostgreSQL 11.4)